How it All Began

 In 2015 after hosting the first USSSA Nationals ever held in New England, we knew to grow and serve the teams to the level we wanted, we would need to build a park of our own.
 After an exhaustive search and countless negotiations with many municipalities, it was a private landowner in Windsor, CT, Mark Greenberg, who truly understood what we wanted to do and welcomed us to lease his land to build our park.

 In 2019 Fastpitch Nation Park opened its gates with 11 fields, boasting the largest and finest dedicated fastpitch facility in the Northeast United States.
-Since 2019, we have hosted more than 3,000 teams and played nearly 10,000 games.
+Since 2019, we have hosted more than 5,000 teams and played more than 15,000 games.
 We led all youth sports back to playing in the 2020 pandemic and set the tone for how it could be done safely with many places around the country emulating our process to get back to playing softball.

-At end of the 2020 season we ended our 11-year relationship with USSSA and formed the PlayFPN Tournament Network, instantly becoming one of the largest independent fastpitch tournament providers in the country.
-Since then other independent tournament hosts have joined the network in CT, NY and RI with other hosts set to join for the 2023 season.
+At end of the 2020 season we ended our 11-season relationship with USSSA and formed the PlayFPN Tournament Network, instantly becoming one of the largest independent fastpitch tournament providers in the country.
+Since then, other independent tournament hosts have joined the network in CT and neighboring states and it continues to grow with 14 regional host running PlayFPN events.